bangboompoww/bangboompoww.github.io/README.md

 **Why are they using our app?**

 This is an minimalist that is very easy to navigate through.
-The minimalist look help with unneccesarry added features.
+The minimalist look helps with unneccesarry added features.

 **Ultimate goal:**
 To build a anime reference app for people to refer too.